yvansongue/terraform/README.md

-This basic Terraform code that creates a simple aws ec2 instance.
+This basic Terraform codes that creates and provision an aws ec2 instance.